3.16. Parameter Sweeping

 Step cannot be set when using logarithmic spacing.

 The direction of the sweep controls whether the instrument sweeps up or down.
 While sweeping up, the sweep will begin at the start value and end at the stop value.
-Alternatively, when sweeping down, the sweep will begin at the stop value and end at the start value.
+When sweeping down, the sweep will begin at the stop value and end at the start value.

-When round trip sweeping is enabled the instrument will begin and end at the same value.
+When round-trip sweeping is enabled, the instrument will begin and end at the same value.
 The instrument will repeat the middle value and double the number of points.
-For example a sweep with a start value of 1, a stop value of 5, and 5 points would have output values like so:
+For example, a sweep with a start value of 1, a stop value of 5, and 5 points would have these output values:

 Direction: UP